-I offer a full line of landscape design and related services to meet a variety of needs and budgetary concerns.
+I offer a full line of landscape design and related services to meet a variety of needs.
 For more information, please visit my Services page.

 Unique plant palettes, precise CAD plans, landscape photo imaging, 3D rendering and web conferencing during the design development phase.

-When addressing small areas where plans might not be necessary, my Online Consultation might be the way to go.
+When addressing small areas where plans might not be necessary, Hourly On-Site Consultation might be the way to go.
 Please visit the Services page for details.

 Using the palettes below as points of departure, a unique plant palette is created for each client, based on individual taste and unique site conditions.